pfsense/docs/source/backup/restoring-a-pfsense-configuration-to-a-different-version.rst

 Restoring a pfSense Configuration to a Different Version
 ========================================================

-Configurations are specific to a given pfSense version.
+Configurations are specific to a given pfSense® version.
 The version of FreeBSD used is not relevant.
 The platform being used (full installation or NanoBSD) is also not relevant, the configuration is the same on all platforms and architectures using the same pfSense version.